 |Americas||Europe & Africa||Asia||Middle East|

-Emerging markets have generated spectacular returns over the last decade.
+As any emerging markets investment books will show, this asset class has generated spectacular returns over the last decade.

 Despite a large price fall in 2008, the chart below shows that £100 invested in emerging markets in 2004 would have tripled to £300 by 2014.